DynamoMTL/spree_waiting_list/README.md

 A waiting list extension for Spree.

-User and guests can request to be notified via email when a product/variant comes back in stock.
+Users and guests can request to be notified via email when a product/variant comes back in stock.

 Installation